Looking for Memorial Day savings on mattresses? We've got you covered.

 Zinus Green Tea Luxe Mattress

-This memory foam mattress from affordable mattress brand Zinus contains green tea in every layer of foam.
-The mattress also includes activated charcoal particles “to block moisture-induced smells every night and day,” the brand says.
-The mattress uses CertiPUR-US certified foams.
+This memory foam mattress from Zinus contains green tea in every layer of foam, which the brand says helps keep the product fresh.
+The mattress also includes activated charcoal particles “to block moisture-induced smells,” according to Zinus.

 GhostBed Venus Williams Legend Mattress

-Tennis star Venus Williams teamed up with GhostBed to release the Venus Williams Legend mattress.
-The mattress includes the “Venus Cooling Cover,” made of 25% recycled plastic water bottles and three layers of foam: gel memory foam with minerals, a bouncy latex-like layer and a high-density base foam layer.
+This mattress — designed in partnership with tennis star Venus Williams — includes the “Venus Cooling Cover,” which is made of 25% recycled plastic water bottles and has three layers of foam: gel memory foam with minerals, a bouncy latex-like layer and a high-density foam base.
 We’ve recommended the GhostBed Luxe mattress in our guide to cooling mattresses.

 Olee Sleep 13-Inch Galaxy Euro Box Top Spring Mattress

-This affordable, hybrid mattress contains multiple layers of foam and 7.5-inch pocketed coils.
+This 13-inch hybrid mattress contains four layers of foam and 7.5-inch pocketed coils.
 According to the brand, its gel-infused memory foam layer helps ease pressure points.
-Overall, the mattress is 13 inches thick.

 Zinus 12-Inch Cloud Memory Foam Mattress

-This mattress contains four layers of CertiPUR-US certified foam with a microfiber top layer encased in a jacquard fabric cover.
+This mattress contains four layers of foam with a microfiber top layer encased in a jacquard fabric cover.
 The mattress is available in three levels of support: 8, 10 and 12 inches.

 Avocado Green Mattress

 We recommended this Avocado mattress in our guide to eco-friendly mattresses.
-The Green Mattress contains organic cotton, organic latex and organic wool, as well as up to 1,414 zoned pocketed coils.
-You can use code SAVE10 to get this lower price.
+The Green Mattress contains organic cotton, organic latex and organic wool, as well as up to 1,414 pocketed coils, which the brand says helps improve motion isolation, back alignment and pressure points.

 Best Memorial Day sales on mattresses and bedding